Fun Summer Days at Home

 - 1 c. strawberries or other fruit

-Put yogurt in blender.
+Put the yogurt in a blender.
 Turn on low and add strawberries a few at a time.
 Blend till smooth.
 Add honey and blend.
 Freeze in popsicle containers.

 8. Play with play kitchen outside, putting water in the sink- nothing excites little ones like having water in the sink of their play kitchen!
 I’ll bring all the play food and dishes outside to the deck or patio and this provides hours of fun.